kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 </build>
 ```

-### Develop a microservice
+### Develop microservice

 Now it is time to implement our microservice.

 #### Add config

-First, we will add basic KumuluzEE configuration in a `config.yml` configuration file.
+First, we will add the basic KumuluzEE configuration in a `config.yml` configuration file.
 You can read more about
 KumuluzEE configuration framework [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).
 In our case, we
-will specify service name, version, environment, in which microservice is deployed, and set the server http port and
+will specify service name, version, environment in which the microservice is deployed, and set the server http port and
-base-url.
+the base-url.

 ```bash
 kumuluzee: